Sibbo50/Password-Generator-Lua/README.md

 The password saving option isn't really safe since it saves the passwords and the website name as text.
 So if you actually want to use this, don't.
 I just made it for learning purposes

 Use this script everywhere you want, you can change it and share it idc

-Sorry for the shitty GitHub page, i have never done this before 😛